Colsai/DATA-605-LIPPE/README.md

 Files are also available upon request.

-Please RESPECT the rights of the original writer, and do not copy, under any circumstances.
+Please respect the rights of the original author.